deltahedge1/Gnip-Python-Search-API-Utilities/README.md

 * pandas

 #### Notes
-* Unlike other utilities provided, the defualt file path is set to "./data" to provide full accsess to output results.
-Therefore, you should create the path "data" in the directory where you run the utility.
+* Unlike other utilities provided, the defualt file path is set to "./output/data" to provide full accsess to output results.
+Therefore, you should create the path "./output/data" in the directory where you run the utility.
 This will contain the data ouputs.

 ## License
-Gnip-Python-Search-API-Utilities by Scott Hendrickson, Josh Montague and Jeff Kolb is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Gnip-Python-Search-API-Utilities by Scott Hendrickson, Josh Montague, Jeff Kolb and Fiona Pigott is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.